A Selection of Photo Images:

-This department store constructed a closed-back window display, yet left an openning for a glance into the store for viewers on the street.
+This department store constructed a closed-back window display, yet left an opening for a glance into the store for viewers from the street.
 The front window thus mixes a closed window format (a partial wall) and an open-back format.
 Visual merchandisers may have easier access this way to arrange the display.
 But it also requires the interiors to be representable to outside viewers.

 Straight lines, right angles — this style of a box-like front window display for a shop was very popular in the 1960s and 1970s.
 The typeface of the shop name is consistent with that style.
 It does receive here a more up-to-date look with the lighting and merchandise display.
-The lobby at the entrance, leading to the door, is an integral part of this front design.
+The lobby, leading to the door, is an integral part of this front design.

 The façade of this women fashion store (PkZ Women) is window-covered over three floors, giving an impressive and inviting look to the store — especially when the front window exhibitions are lit after darkness.
 Part of the store’s front is employed on the right side as a screen displaying computer motion-animation.
 Notice that the display on the second floor above ground level is designed more like an art gallery than a store, with pictures on the back walls, endowing the store with a finer high-class ambience and image.

 The exterior matches the atmospherics of the art-fashioned interiors of the shop.